naglyadservice/npc-control-hub/README.md

 ## Overview

 The MQTT Device Cluster module is a comprehensive solution for managing MQTT communication with a variety of devices, especially focusing on pin configuration and state management in a clustered network environment.
-This Python module provides an easy-to-use interface for configuring and controlling device pins via MQTT, making it ideal for IoT applications.
+This Python module provides an easy-to-use interface for controlling device pins via MQTT.

 ## Features

-- **MQTT Communication**: Leverage the MQTT protocol for efficient, real-time communication with a cluster of devices.
+- **MQTT Communication**
-- **Device Management**: Manage multiple devices in a clustered setup.
+- **Device Management**
-- **Pin Configuration and Control**: Configure and control the state of pins on your devices.
+- **Pin read and write**
-- **Asynchronous Communication**: Leverage asyncio for non-blocking MQTT communication.
+- **Asynchronous Communication**
-- **Flexible Callback Handling**: Use callback keys to handle specific device and pin updates.
+- **Flexible Callback Handling**
-- **Error Handling and Reconnection Support**: Prepared to handle MQTT communication errors and reconnect as needed (TODO).
-- **Thread-safe Access**: Ensures thread-safe access to MQTT topics with a key-based locking mechanism.
+- **Thread-safe Access**:

 ## Installation